runtimeverification/k/docs/user_manual.md

 format of that syntax.
 If we need to reference a certain syntax production externally, we have to manually define the klabels using the `klabel` attribute.
-One example of where you would want to do this is to be able to refer to a given symbol via the `syntax priorities` attribute, or to enable overloading of a given symbol.
+One example of where you would want to do this is to be able to refer to a given symbol via the `syntax priority` attribute, or to enable overloading of a given symbol.

 If you only provide the `klabel` attribute, you can use the provided `klabel` to